Technigo/application-remote-boot-camp/README.md

 ### Hand in the assignment

-Compress your code folder to a zip file.
-Make sure that all code files and images or other media assets that you are using are in the folder.
-Attach the zip file when you submit the written application form.
+Once you're fininshed just upload your project here on github.
+Make sure that it's public and contains all code files and images or other media assets that you are using in your project.
+You'll be asked to link to your project in the written application.

 Good luck!